MoAdel1/DataScienceInGaming/README.md

 It is safe to assume that applications dependent on data may fall into one of the two categories:

-- Analytical applications: gives insights into the business
+- Analytical applications: give insights into the business
-- Actionable applications: gives recommendations and actions to act upon
+- Actionable applications: give recommendations and actions to act upon

-Some of these applications are illustrated in the following chart
+Some of these applications are illustrated in the following chart.

 ![Applications](./resources/applications.png)